artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

 * :file:`/var/archivematica/sharedDirectory/www/AIPsStore/transferBacklog`
 * :file:`/var/archivematica/sharedDirectory/www/AIPsStore`

-You should confirm the paths of your installation in the Locations tab of the Storage Service.
+You should confirm the paths for your installation in the Locations tab of the Storage Service.

-If you have access to those locations, the recommended method for the upgrade is to :ref:`recreate the indexes <recreate-indexes>`.
+If you have access to these locations, the recommended method for the upgrade is to :ref:`recreate the indexes <recreate-indexes>`.
 Otherwise, you'll need to :ref:`reindex from another cluster <cluster-reindex>`.